Janouy/npm_date_picker_Jeanne_Boutry/README.md

 -   `language` (string): Determinates the calendar's language. (ex: 'en').
 Click [[Here](#supported-languages) to see supported languages.

 -   `dateFormat` (string): Determinates the date's format. (ex: 'MM/dd/yyyy').

+-   `inputStyle` (object) : Set the input apparence.

+-   `ariaLabelName` (string): If you want to add a personal 'name' && 'aria-label' to your input.

 ## Supported languages: